Circular House

 This choice was dictated by several reasons:

-- the wood boiler allows us to supply both the old emission system by radiators upstairs that we wanted to keep in a process of reuse while allowing us to install a heated floor on the ground floor.
+- The wood boiler can supply both the old emission system by radiators upstairs, which we wanted to keep in a process of reuse, while allowing us to install a heated floor on the ground floor.

 Ouverture de baie vitrée au sud.